Liaisons to the Community Preventive Services Task Force

 Department of Health and Human Services, Office of Disease Prevention and Health Promotion

 Liaison: Emmeline Ochiai, MPH

-Ms. Ochiai is a senior advisor in the Office of Disease Prevention and Health Promotion, Office of the Assistant Secretary for Health, Office of the Secretary, at the U.S. Department of Health and Human Services.
-She is the designated federal official for the Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030.
-She is the lead for production of Healthy People 2020’s interactive evidence-based resources tool and production of the Healthy People 2020 Spotlight on Health webinar series.
-Ms. Ochiai earned her Master in Public Health degree from Harvard University and her Bachelors of Arts degree from Bryn Mawr University.
+Ochiai is a senior advisor in the Office of Disease Prevention and Health Promotion, Office of the Assistant Secretary for Health, Office of the Secretary, at the U.S. Department of Health and Human Services.
+She contributes to the management of Healthy People 2030, the nation’s health promotion and disease prevention goals and objectives.
+Additionally, Ochiai leads Healthy People 2030’s Champions initiative, the Healthy People 2030 Learning Collaborative, and the production of Healthy People 2030’s interactive evidence-based resources tool.
+Ochiai earned her Master in Public Health degree from Harvard University and her Bachelors of Arts degree from Bryn Mawr University.

 Department of Veterans Affairs, Veterans Health Administration, Office of Patient Care Services, National Center for Health Promotion and Disease Prevention